Sanqui/discard2/README.md

 A: Open the settings of your Discord client and enable "Developer Mode".
 Then you can right-click objects such as channels and servers and copy their IDs.

+**Q:** How do I track memory and CPU usage of the browser used during crawling?

+A: You can use the `pidusage.jsonl` file in the job directory.
+To extract just the value for memory (e.g. to plot with other tools) use `jq .browser.memory pidusage.jsonl`.

 ## Known issues

 - Processing threads is slow and not incremental